Cardinal Health (NYSE:CAH) Updates FY 2023 Earnings Guidance

-Cardinal Health (NYSE:CAH – Get Rating) issued an update on its FY 2023 earnings guidance on Friday morning.
-The company provided earnings per share (EPS) guidance of $5.05-$5.40 for the period, compared to the consensus estimate of $5.18.
+Cardinal Health (NYSE:CAH – Get Rating) updated its FY 2023 earnings guidance on Friday.
+The company provided earnings per share guidance of $5.05-$5.40 for the period, compared to the consensus earnings per share estimate of $5.18.
 The company issued revenue guidance of -.

 Wall Street Analysts Forecast Growth

-A number of research firms recently commented on CAH.
-Barclays lowered shares of Cardinal Health from an overweight rating to an equal weight rating and lowered their price objective for the company from $70.00 to $64.00 in a research note on Thursday, May 26th.
-Morgan Stanley lowered their price objective on shares of Cardinal Health from $74.00 to $70.00 and set an overweight rating on the stock in a research note on Thursday, July 14th.
-Credit Suisse Group raised their price objective on shares of Cardinal Health from $56.00 to $64.00 and gave the company a neutral rating in a research note on Friday.
-Evercore ISI upgraded shares of Cardinal Health from an in-line rating to an outperform rating and raised their price objective for the company from $55.00 to $68.00 in a research note on Wednesday, May 18th.
-Finally, Mizuho raised their price objective on shares of Cardinal Health from $58.00 to $66.00 in a research note on Friday.
-Five equities research analysts have rated the stock with a hold rating, two have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Moderate Buy and an average target price of $66.29.
+Several equities research analysts have recently weighed in on CAH shares.
+Cowen increased their price target on Cardinal Health from $59.00 to $72.00 and gave the stock a market perform rating in a report on Tuesday.
+Credit Suisse Group lifted their price target on Cardinal Health from $56.00 to $64.00 and gave the stock a neutral rating in a research report on Friday, August 12th.
+Morgan Stanley reduced their price objective on Cardinal Health from $74.00 to $70.00 and set an overweight rating for the company in a research note on Thursday, July 14th.
+Mizuho lifted their price target on Cardinal Health from $58.00 to $66.00 in a research note on Friday, August 12th.
+Finally, StockNews.com upgraded Cardinal Health from a buy rating to a strong-buy rating in a research note on Friday, August 12th.
+Seven research analysts have rated the stock with a hold rating, two have issued a buy rating and one has given a strong buy rating to the company.
+Based on data from MarketBeat.com, Cardinal Health currently has an average rating of Hold and a consensus target price of $68.67.

 About Cardinal Health